Gossamer Gear Mariposa

 The Mariposa has a number of components that can be removed to save weight and create a more streamlined pack.
 As I mentioned above, I prefer to leave the stay in for comfort, but I often take out the “SitLight” backpanel.
 This foam piece slides into two sleeves and doubles as back support and a sit pad, but I find that it can bunch up and lead to pressure points.
 Unless I ever plan to reduce weight by leaving a sleeping pad behind or have gear with particularly sharp edges, I will continue to leave the backpanel at home.

-The Mariposa is an ultralight-focused pack that can weigh as little as 17.2 ounces when stripped down.
-Because it’s so customizable both in terms of features and sizing, your body type and preferences will determine the exact weight of pack that you end up carrying.
-For example, a small pack with a small hipbelt weighs 1 pound 12 ounces, while a large backpack with a large hipbelt weighs just over 2 pounds (a full list of possible weights can be found on Gossamer Gear’s website here).
-You also have the option of going without the hipbelt entirely, which will save you $45 and right around 10 ounces, but you’ll give up a lot of carrying comfort in the process.
+The Mariposa is an ultralight pack that can weigh as little as 1 pound 1.2 ounces when stripped down.
+Because it’s so customizable both in terms of features and sizing, your body type and preferences will determine the exact weight.
+For example, a small pack with a small hipbelt weighs 1 pound 12 ounces, while a large with a large hipbelt weighs just over 2 pounds (a full list of weights can be found on Gossamer Gear’s website).
+You also have the option of foregoing the hipbelt entirely, which will save you around 10 ounces at $45, but you’ll give up a lot of carrying comfort.
+For reference, I had a large pack with a medium hipbelt, which clocks in at 2 pounds 0.6 ounces.
+This is competitive with many other leading UL packs designs including the Hyperlite 3400 Southwest (2 lbs.
+0.6 oz.), Granite Gear Crown2 60 (2 lbs.
+5.8 oz.), and ULA Circuit 68 (2 lbs.
+9 oz.).
+You can go lighter with Zpacks’ Arc Blast 55 at an impressively low 1 pound 4.6 ounces, but that pack is much more compromised in terms of storage and overall comfort.

 One of the first things I noticed about the Mariposa is its sheer number of external pockets.
 Not only does the pack have a cavernous main compartment, it also features a zip pocket on each hip and one on the top flap, two dump pockets on one side and one on the other, and a highly functional rear mesh dump pocket.
 Although I’ve never owned a backpacking pack with so many external pockets, I was an immediate convert.
 The four dump pockets are extremely convenient for storing items independently of each other—even large items such as a shelter or sleeping pad—and keeping gear easily accessible.
 Furthermore, each of these dump pockets features a drainage hole, and the ventilated design of the rear mesh pocket makes it especially ideal for stowing wet gear.